AITestingOrg/documentation/creating-repositories.md

 My New Project => my-new-project

 ### Team Pre-fix
-Each repository needs a team prefix, they are as follows: perception--, microservice--, and aide--.
+Each repository needs a team prefix, they are as follows:
+* perception--
+* microservice--
+* aide--

 ## Pipeline First
 We use Travis for our pipelines, after your first commit that includes tests you will need to setup a pipeline by enabling Travis for the new repository then configure it with a Travis yaml file.